Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 21:21

-They, you know, if you live within 50 miles of the border, any border here in the US, the INS can absolutely set aside.
+If you live within 50 miles of the border, any border here in the US, the INS can absolutely set aside.
 And so many people at Microsoft, many people at Google and some other companies were saying, No, man, that's crap.
 And I will not as an individual allow my work to support a cause that I do not support.
-Now, that in of itself raises some really interesting questions because if I'm paid for the work, do I still have ownership?
-Do I still have any sort of, of, you know, associativity to the work?
+Now, that in itself raises some really interesting questions because if I'm paid for the work, do I still have ownership?
+Do I still have any associativity to the work?
 And if I do, then that raises some interesting intellectual property concerns, especially around things like legal liability.
 If I do not, then technically the only option I really have as a worker is to quit and not work for that company anymore.
-Which, you know, to some degree that's, that argues partly in favor of the union efforts because that was the same argument that they made, you know, 150 years ago around, well, if I don't want to lose a finger in the, you know, in the machine, my only option is to quit.
+Which to some degree that's, that argues partly in favor of the union efforts because that was the same argument that they made 150 years ago around, well, if I don't want to lose a finger in the in the machine, my only option is to quit.

 Ted Neward 22:31

 Well, unions were designed to protect people's physical safety and allow them to have a comfortable place in which to work and earn a living and so on and so forth.
-But now we can make this, and I'm squinting pretty hard here, right?
-To say, you know, okay, mental health, we've spent a lot of years just in the most recent times talking about mental health and the importance of mental health and work life balance.
-And, you know, if working for a company is gonna lop off pieces of my soul, and if we value mental health, doesn't that mean that we should be thinking about, you know, these same kinds of, of efforts.
-And so, you know, does that mean that Microsoft has to check in with every single one of their developers every time they wanna sell software to somebody?
-I mean, if I, if I'm a democrat, Microsoft wants to sell Microsoft Word to the Republicans, do I get to veto that sale?
+But now we can make this, and I'm squinting pretty hard here.
+To say okay, mental health, we've spent a lot of years just in the most recent times talking about mental health and the importance of mental health and work life balance.
+And if working for a company is gonna lop off pieces of my soul, and if we value mental health, doesn't that mean that we should be thinking about these same kinds of, of efforts.
+And so does that mean that Microsoft has to check in with every single one of their developers every time they wanna sell software to somebody?
+I mean, if I'm a Democrat, Microsoft wants to sell Microsoft Word to the Republicans, do I get to veto that sale?

 Ted Neward 23:30

-There's really interesting, you know, balance of power that goes on around some of this.
-And, you know, I remember not too long ago when we really thought the internet was gonna be this great democratizing force in social media and the Arab Spring and all of of that stuff.
-And then we discovered that social media was actually being weaponized in, in several ways.
+There's a really interesting balance of power that goes on around some of this.
+And I remember not too long ago when we really thought the internet was gonna be this great democratizing force in social media and the Arab Spring and all of that stuff.
+And then we discovered that social media was actually being weaponized in several ways.
 And all of a sudden, so I mean, social media went from, Oh my God, this is the most amazing thing ever.
-It's gonna democratize the universe to, oh my god, social media is the weapon of tyrants everywhere it's gonna, you know, and protest.
-I mean, this is one of the interesting things and the frustrating things about philosophers is I didn't answer your question because I don't know the answer to that question because the questions in some cases are more interesting than the answers, right?
+It's gonna democratize the universe to, oh my god, social media is the weapon of tyrants everywhere it's gonna protest.
+I mean, this is one of the interesting things and the frustrating things about philosophers is I didn't answer your question because I don't know the answer to that question because the questions in some cases are more interesting than the answers.
 I think the really interesting question is how do each of us feel about protestware?
-And what does that say about our relationship to our employers, to our fellow man, to our fellow developers, you know, et cetera.
-Because the answers to those questions in some cases are going to be the long ones that will decide whether or not the industry is shifting fundamentally, or whether or not this is just, you know, yet another interesting footnote in the history of computer science.
+And what does that say about our relationship to our employers, to our fellow man, to our fellow developers et cetera.
+Because the answers to those questions in some cases are going to be the long ones that will decide whether or not the industry is shifting fundamentally, or whether or not this is just yet another interesting footnote in the history of computer science.

 Steve Poole 24:53